 As Stan Lee’s creations grew older, and the Marvel Universe became more refined, the movie industry finally caught up with his creative vision.
 Paramount Pictures, and then Disney Studios have contributed to his world creation in film, making an interlacing network of movies and television shows that try to replicate the transformative storytelling of Lee’s comics.
 The discerning eye can catch the cameos that Lee so playfully insisted on, as he appears in each film in some small capacity.
 His cameos may be even more famous than Hitchcock’s, as Lee proudly struts himself on camera without any of the gloss or glamour that Hollywood bestows on her actors.

 At age 95, Stan Lee had not only changed the world of entertainment but the world as a whole.
 It is worth asking, without his contribution, how many children would have become voracious readers just so they could better understand the action-packed drawings of Spider-Man?
 How many doctors, teachers, astronauts, and firemen found themselves in their heroic roles because they had access to exceptional models of Lee’s creation?
 How many artists owe their creations to the world that he built for them?
 We may not have the answers to these and myriad other questions, but we were lucky enough to have Stan “The Man” Lee take us down avenues of endless exploration.

-The views expressed in this article are solely those of the writer and do not necessarily reflect the views of Entertainment Earth, Inc. its owners, officers, employees, affiliates, subsidiaries, partners, vendors, customers or licensors.
+The views expressed in the “Remembering Stan Lee” article are solely those of the writer and do not necessarily reflect the views of Entertainment Earth, Inc. its owners, officers, employees, affiliates, subsidiaries, partners, vendors, customers or licensors.